mi-kas/fullstack-starter-kit/README.md

-# JavaScript Full-stack Starter Kit 🚀
+# JavaScript Full-Stack Starter Kit 🚀

 An opinionated & minimalist JavaScript full-stack starter kit.
 Based on popular frameworks such as Node.js, React, MongoDB, Swagger, Babel and Docker.